 Seeking a major that can lead to a fulfilling career?
 Consider a degree in speech language pathology.
 Geneva College’s major in communication disorders is your first step toward the training and credentials you’ll need.
 Our uniquely Christian approach to this field is based on the idea of reflecting the compassion of Jesus as you bring hope and healing into the lives of people who sffer from being speech impared.

 Earning a bachelor’s degree in this communication disorders program will help you gain the knowledge and skills needed for a satisfying career in the field.
 But it is also excellent preparation for graduate school – a natural step in making the most of your degree.

-In the past ten years, 96% of our graduates have been accepted into graduate school.
-A few examples include: Pennsylvania State University, Ithaca College, Baylor University, University of Pittsburgh, Loyola University, Bloomsburg University, Towson University and Clarion University.
+In the past 10 years, 85 percent of our graduates have been accepted into graduate schools across the country, including Pennsylvania State University, Baylor University, University of Pittsburgh, Northwestern University, University of Iowa, and Kent State University.

 The small class sizes in our communication disorders program foster a positive, productive atmosphere and ample one-to-one time with faculty as you explore speech, language, voice, swallowing and fluency disorders, and the methods of their treatment in those areas.

 Some of the classes you might take in the program include: